daizutabi/hydraflow/docs/getting-started/concepts.md

 These core concepts work together to provide a comprehensive framework for managing machine learning experiments:

-- `Run` represents individual experiments
+- `Run` represents individual experiments with a focus on Hydra configuration
-- `RunCollection` enables comparative analysis
+- `RunCollection` enables comparative analysis across multiple runs
-- Configuration management ensures reproducibility
+- Configuration management with Hydra ensures reproducibility
-- Experiment tracking records all relevant information
+- Experiment tracking with MLflow records metrics and artifacts
-- Pipelines organize complex workflows

 Understanding these fundamental concepts will help you leverage the full power of HydraFlow for your machine learning projects.